+Doesn't this sound so different than a typical morning of an office worker?
 If you’re not lucky enough to live close to your office building, you’ll spend most of the time commuting, and those hours quickly add up.
-By skipping these steps, you save plenty of time for sleep or something more useful.
+By skipping your travel time, you save plenty of time for sleep or something more useful.

 #6 Taking care of your health gets easier